VIMALRAJ2006/Data-Cleaning-Visualization-Project/README.md

 - Sales Distribution

 ## Conclusion
-The project helped identify sales trends, profit distribution, and relationships between numerical features.
+The project identifies sales trends and profit patterns from retail data.